 Often, the oven style air fryers are bigger and therefore can seem more expensive than a basket style air fryer.
 Let’s see if this is actually true.

-Let’s try to compare the cost of two air fryers that are similar size and brand.
+Let’s try to compare the cost of two air fryers that are similar in size and brand.

 Whereas, the Power Air Fryer XL (which is a basket style) retails for maybe $10-20 dollar less.
 The size of that one is also slightly smaller (6Qt vs 5.3Qt on the XL).